withbotshq/botsapp/README.md

 ## Plugins

-Open Chat UI is built with an architecture of participation in mind.
+BotsApp is built with an architecture of participation in mind.
 Similar to VS Code and Obsidian, the app's behavior can be extended by install plugins.
 Plugins can be written in TypeScript and are loaded from a local directory.

 There are two types of plugin categories: